 Income earned by a Massachusetts resident in a foreign country is subject to taxation in Massachusetts.
-If you excluded part or all of the compensation earned in a foreign country on your U.S. return (under Section 911 of the U.S. IRC), you must include any such amount in line 3 for Massachusetts tax purposes.
+If you excluded part or all of the compensation earned in a foreign country on your U.S. return (under U.S. IRC § 911), you must include any such amount in line 3 for Massachusetts tax purposes.